mecid/mecid.github.io/_posts/2020-11-24-commands-in-swiftui.md

 On iPadOS, commands with keyboard shortcuts are exposed in the shortcut discoverability HUD that users see when they hold down the Command key.

+> To learn more about implementing keyboard shortcuts, take a look at my ["Keyboard shortcuts in SwiftUI"](/2020/11/17/keyboard-shortcuts-in-swiftui/) post.

 ```swift
 @main
 struct TestProjectApp: App {